Repat Armenia: Services and programs

 Repat Armenia provides a range of services for those considering a move to Armenia.
-These services include online and offline consultations introducing pre-repatriation programs and opportunities, covering repatriation and integration topics, information resources on moving, living, and working in Armenia, employment assistance, networking events, and a dedicated medical health insurance program for community members.
+These services include online and offline consultations introducing pre-repatriation programs and opportunities, covering repatriation and integration topics, information resources on moving, living, and working in Armenia, employment facilitation, networking and integration events, free Armenian language courses and Armenian speaking club, as well as a dedicated health insurance program for community members.

-Programs implemented
+Past and Current Programs

-Imagine Armenia Forums (2012-present)
+Imagine Armenia Forums (2012-2019)

 Repat Armenia has organized over 20 Imagine Armenia forums in key Armenian Diaspora communities around the world like Boston, Moscow, Kyiv, Toronto, Montreal, Tbilisi, Paris, Tehran and others.
 Armenian communities have had an opportunity to learn about the experiences of repatriates, different organizations and businesses that have succeeded in Armenia.
 During the forums, the audience would learn more about the volunteer and professional opportunities to work and gain experience in Armenia.

 Siramark Business Directory (2016-2019)

 In 2016, Repat Armenia created an Internet-based platform, which allowed users to quickly find information about the wide array of restaurants, shops and cafes owned by Syrian-Armenians in Yerevan.
 It also enabled Syrian business owners to broaden their clientele and to develop a better and sustainable client base.
 Besides basic contact and location information, the profile for each business includes a personal story about the founder and CEO, boosted with photos and/or videos about each in order to really make it a multimedia directory.
 More than 1000 Syrian-Armenians were engaged in this project.